Q. When do you expect your next litter?

 Q. How do I apply to adopt a puppy?

-A. We are now accepting applications for our late fall litter.
-On the Contact page, please complete a Puppy Application and submit via email.
+A. We are now accepting applications for our spring & summer 2026 litters.
+On the Contact page, please complete a Puppy Application.
 This helps us to get to know you and find out how a puppy will add to your family.
 Once your application has been received and reviewed, we will contact you to answer any further questions.
 If it seems like you would be a good match for a KFD puppy, then you may make a deposit to hold your spot for puppy picks!

-A. We are now accepting applications for our late fall litter.
-On the Contact page, please complete a Puppy Application and submit via email.
+A. We are now accepting applications for our spring & summer 2026 litters.
+On the Contact page, please complete a Puppy Application.
 This helps us to get to know you and find out how a puppy will add to your family.
 Once your application has been received and reviewed, we will contact you to answer any further questions.
 If it seems like you would be a good match for a KFD puppy, then you may make a deposit to hold your spot for puppy picks!

 Q. How do I reserve a puppy?

-A. Once you have submitted an application and we have determined that KFD is a good match for you, you may submit a $500 deposit via Good Dog.
+A. Once you have submitted an application and we have determined that KFD is a good match for you, we will send an invoice for you to submit a $500 deposit via Wave (or you may mail a check and be added to the reservations list once the check has cleared).
 This will reserve your spot on the list in order of deposit.
 Your spot will not be secured on our reservation list until your deposit has been received and cleared.
-We will do puppy picking once the pups have reached 7+ weeks and they have been checked by our veterinarian, then they can be matched to their family according to temperament and characteristics.
-While we do our best to fulfill requests for gender and color, matches will be made with priority given to temperament match in order of deposit.
+We will do puppy picking once the pups have reached about 7 weeks old, then they can be matched to their family according to temperament and characteristics.
+While we do our best to fulfill requests for gender and color, try as we might, we cannot control Mother Nature.
+Matches will be made with priority given to temperament match in order of deposit.

-A. Once you have submitted an application and we have determined that KFD is a good match for you, you may submit a $500 deposit via Good Dog.
+A. Once you have submitted an application and we have determined that KFD is a good match for you, we will send an invoice for you to submit a $500 deposit via Wave (or you may mail a check and be added to the reservations list once the check has cleared).
 This will reserve your spot on the list in order of deposit.
 Your spot will not be secured on our reservation list until your deposit has been received and cleared.
-We will do puppy picking once the pups have reached 7+ weeks and they have been checked by our veterinarian, then they can be matched to their family according to temperament and characteristics.
-While we do our best to fulfill requests for gender and color, matches will be made with priority given to temperament match in order of deposit.
+We will do puppy picking once the pups have reached about 7 weeks old, then they can be matched to their family according to temperament and characteristics.
+While we do our best to fulfill requests for gender and color, try as we might, we cannot control Mother Nature.
+Matches will be made with priority given to temperament match in order of deposit.

 Q. Can I come to your house to meet the parents/puppies?